 Loper-Bright Enterprises, et. al. v.
 Raimondo

-Location: U.S. Supreme Court | Status: Active
+Location: U.S. Court of Appeals for the D.C.
+Circuit | Status: Active

 Summary: Save the Sound filed an amicus brief in the U.S. Supreme Court in Loper Bright Enterprises vs. Raimondo.
-The case involves a challenge by a New England-based fishing company to fishery managers’ ability to obtain valuable data they need to manage our fisheries effectively.
+This case involves a New England-based fishing company challenging an agency decision regarding at-sea observers, who monitor the use of public waters and help obtain data necessary to sustainably manage the Atlantic herring fishery.

 Under the herring observer plan, the largest fishing vessels in the fishery are required to bear some of the costs of obtaining that data.
 The fishing companies who sued in Loper Bright argue that the Magnuson-Stevens Act does not give NMFS the authority to require fishermen to pay for observers to monitor their use of public waters.
-A district court rejected that argument, and a court of appeals upheld the district court’s ruling by applying the Chevron deference doctrine, as Supreme Court precedent requires.
+A district court rejected that argument, and a court of appeals upheld the district court’s ruling by applying the Chevron deference doctrine, as Supreme Court precedent required.

 When Congress passed the Magnuson-Stevens Act with bipartisan support in 1976, it was addressing a serious problem: 20% of all known fish stocks had been overfished.
 Nearly 50 years later, many fisheries still struggle to produce sustainable yields, threatening resources that belong to all of us and the livelihoods of those who harvest them.